-Staff should only discuss concerns with the DSL, Headteacher/principal, CEO or relevant person in governance (depending on who is the subject of the concern).
+Staff should only discuss concerns with the DSL, Headteacher/principal, or chair of governors (depending on who is the subject of the concern).
 That person will then decide who else needs to have the information and they will disseminate it on a 'need-to-know' basis.